ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt.md

 ## Blocks in *.zvlt files

-The rest of this document descrobes the blocks that must or may appear in a *.zvlt file.
+The rest of this document describes the blocks that must or may appear in a *.zvlt file.
 Each ZVLT file must start with a ZVLT file header block, and may subsequently contain 0 or more content elements, each of which contain 1 or more blocks.